 Money laundering cases often require additional internal or external documentation or need for individual case notes.

 At the core of GDPR is the requirement for transparency and insight into what data has been exchanged between companies and individuals.
-We ensure that clients can see at any time what data has been exchanged at any given time.
+We ensure that individuals can see what data has been exchanged at any given time.

-You can use tags to organize your client data exactly as you want.
-For example organise clients by company name, registration number and case number.
+You can use tags to organize your customer data exactly as you want.
+For example organise your customers by company name, registration number and case number.
 All tags are searchable, so you can quickly find relevant data again.

-In addition to the above services that are aimed at attorneys for their internal assignments, we have a number of services that some of our customers utilizes as a tool towards their clients.
+In addition to the above services that are aimed at attorneys for their internal assignments, we have a number of services that some of our customers utilizes as a tool towards their customers.

 Funds, mutual funds and venture funds often outsource many of their legal duties to lawyers as the natural partner.
 We offer law firms to handle “Know Your Customer” processes based on the NewBanking Identity platform.